 Helpful messages and labels guide your editors as they get to grips with a new CMS, helping them avoid roadblocks and navigate the platform faster.

 The ability to embed rich web content anywhere is an essential part of a truly dynamic digital experience, and the good news is that they don’t have to be complicated to manage.
-Work with your developers to create macros that simplify embedding html in your rich text editor.
+Work with your developers to create macros that simplify embedding HTML in your rich text editor.

-Give your site a spring clean and reduce the clutter to supercharge your team’s workflow.
+Having too many templating options will confuse your editors when they want to stylize their content.
+Instead, give your site a spring clean and reduce the clutter to supercharge your team’s workflow.

 Read more: 4 Reasons why your digital experience platform must be agile and flexible »

 Every team is different.
 Observe how your editors work to discover their system logic.
 With this knowledge, you can create a cheat sheet that bypasses common pain points and helps everyone work more efficiently.